 For Quick Service Restaurants to survive, it is very important to stand out in the crowd.
 They need to employ a wide range of strategies to grab the customer’s attention and upsell their products.
 Earlier these functions were performed with the help of a menu, but now customers are not interested in looking at old-school printed menus.
 The latest trend is digital menu boards which open a wide range of opportunities for restaurants to market their products to customers.

 The Digital Menu Board is a form of evolved traditional printed menu.
-It uses a digital format to display menu items which are sometime interactive.
-You can find good examples of fast food chains and multiplex theaters.
+It uses a digital format to display menu items which are sometimes interactive.
+You can find good examples of fast food chains and multiplex theatres.
 It also in a way works as digital signage.
-It is very easy to update digital menus and display pictures along with, providing a potent tool to engage the customers effectively.
+It is very easy to update digital menus and display pictures along with, providing a potent tool to engage customers effectively.

 It is easy to have the false belief that the digital menu board is just a digital version of printed menu boards.